Souvlaki42/university/README.md

 # University

-## Introduction

-This repository contains the code for the university projects and personal explorations.
+This repository contains the code for the university projects and personal explorations using c and c++.